-Chlorine gas is toxic and suffocating when inhaled, it irritates eyes, skin and respiratory system.
+Chlorine gas is toxic and suffocating when inhaled, it irritates the eyes, skin and respiratory system.
 Chlorine has a strong oxidising effect and is extremely toxic to aquatic organisms.

 Chlorine gas is greenish yellow, with a pungent odour, heavier than air.
+A cloud of chlorine gas spreads downwind of a leaking point.
 When joining the steam in the air, it forms a white fog.
 Spreading downwind, it settles in lower-lying areas, ditches and underground communications.
 With raising air flows, it vanishes into atmosphere.

-How to behave in the event of a chlorine emergency
+How to behave in the event of a chlorine emergency?

 - When you hear the siren, leave the danger zone, moving further away by crossing the wind direction.

 - Start using a wet towel or some other textile material for breathing when you smell the chlorine.
 Use the shower in case of a strong chlorine odour, as water will neutralise the chlorine gas.

-How to recognize an intoxication
+How to recognize the signs of intoxication?

-Chlorine causes damage to tissues, irritates the mucous membranes, causes nonproductive coughing, sneezing, and sometimes also vomiting.
+- Chlorine causes damage to tissues, irritates the mucous membranes, causes nonproductive coughing, sneezing, and sometimes also vomiting.

-Contacts: Water Treatment Manager: ph 62 62 510; Chief Technologist: ph 62 62 610
+Information on safety precautions and other chlorine–related information: Water Treatment Plant Manager ph 62 62 510; Chief Technologist: ph 62 62 610